Determine The Most Efficient Type of Solar Panels

 Germany has led the way in solar technology because of the country’s aggressive renewable energy goals.
 These goals have allowed the country to develop quality technology.
-We are confident in the German-engineered technology that we support, because of the 25+ years of research and testing dedicated to product development.
+We are confident in the German-engineered technology that we support, because of the research and testing dedicated to product development since 2001.

-Harsh weather like hail or wind storms can damage some solar panels installations.
-Most solar panels can withstand normal debris, but the racking may not hold up.
-Always consider the warranty that is attached to the solar panel, as well as ask your solar installer what warranties the company provides.
+Harsh weather like hail or wind storms can damage some solar panel installations.
+However, most solar panels can withstand normal debris.
+It is the racking that may not hold up.
+Always consider the warranty both of the solar panels and the solar installer.

-These days it’s all about curb appeal.
-It’s very common to mount a solar array on the front of a home to maximize solar potential.
+Curb appeal often plays a large role in the best solar option.
+It’s very common to mount a solar array on the front of a home to maximize solar potential, but not everyone likes how they look.
 Slim panels with consistent coloration are important when considering the look of solar on the roof.